 Delegation means sharing responsibility and authority among individuals in your organization.
 It’s important for leaders to take an active part in organizational change, but you can’t lead every step of every project.
 You have to understand your limits, and know when to empower other people to lead.

 Effective delegation is more than just telling other people what to do.
 To make the most out of your opportunity to delegate, use the following tips:

 - Choose the right person – Easier said than done, finding the right person to lead each project is vital to the team’s success.
 It’s important to understand everyone’s strengths and weaknesses, so you can assign team members fitting roles4.
 For example, someone who doesn’t typically work with others probably isn’t right for coaching lots of workers through new tasks.

 - Explain your choice – There are two reasons why explaining your choice to delegate is beneficial4.
-First, you want to make sure your colleagues understand that you selected them for a specific reason4.
+First, you want to make sure your colleagues and other employees understand that you selected them for a specific reason4.
 This shows that you value their skills and experience4.
 Second, you can demonstrate that you’re not just giving people work that you don’t want to do4.
 Instead, you can present delegating as an opportunity for professional development4.

 - Share authority – If you give someone more responsibility within the team, but don’t give them the proper authority to make decisions, you could end up having to do more work4.
 Make sure you clearly outline the level of authority you’re sharing with someone.
 Can they assign tasks to others?
 Can they approve or reject the work of other team members?
 It’s important that the whole team knows the answer to questions like these.